-Both failures of the LPC R1 occurred at low flight cycles since new (154 and 230 flight cycles).
-The manufacturer has recommended that these inspections occur within the next 50 flight cycles and the FAA has adopted that recommendation.
-Based on current operational usage of the affected airplanes, 50 flight cycles equates to approximately 7 to 10 operating days.
-Therefore, the FAA has determined that low flight cycle rotors require inspections within the next 50 flight cycles from the effective date of this AD to prevent LPC R1 failures.
-Because of the need for operators to begin the required inspections within 50 flight cycles, the FAA has made this AD effective upon publication in the Federal Register.
-Accordingly, the FAA determined that the risk of operation of the affected engines without initial and repetitive inspections of the LPC IGV and the LPC R1 is unacceptable.
+The FAA has adopted these recommendations.
+Based on current operational usage of the affected airplanes, 15 flight cycles equates to approximately 2 to 3 operating days and 50 flight cycles equates to approximately 7 to 10 operating days.
+Therefore, the FAA has determined that low flight cycle engines, as well as those with recently installed software, require inspections within the next 50 flight cycles from the effective date of this AD, while zero time spare engines require inspection within 15 flight cycles from the effective date of this AD.
+Because of the need for operators to begin the required inspections within 15 or 50 flight cycles, the FAA has made this AD effective upon publication in the Federal Register.
+Accordingly, the FAA determined that the risk of operation of the affected engines without initial and repetitive inspections of the LPC R1 is unacceptable.

-The FAA considers the need for initial and repetitive inspections of the LPC IGV and the LPC R1 to be an urgent safety issue.
+The FAA considers the need for initial and repetitive inspections of the LPC R1 to be an urgent safety issue.
 Accordingly, notice and opportunity for prior public comment are impracticable and contrary to public interest pursuant to 5 U.S.C.
 553(b)(3)(B).
 In addition, for the reasons stated above, the FAA finds that good cause exists pursuant to 5 U.S.C.
 553(d) for making this amendment effective in less than 30 days.